 The women in the survey perform a higher number of trips than the men.
-Considering that in the TU survey there are more female than male participants (i.e., 28,444 versus 26,251), the total number of trips by gender allows to conclude that women perform 3.13 trips per day while men perform 2.96 trips per day.
+The TU survey has more female than male participants (i.e., 28,444 versus 26,251) and the total number of trips by gender shows that women perform 3.13 trips per day while men perform 2.96 trips per day.